cleveroom-code/ha-cleveroom-home/README.md

 ---

 ##Online Installation
+- In HACS, search for an installation named `cleveroom` and click to download and install (Recommended).

-- 1. In HACS -> Custom Repositories, add the plugin's `repository` as "https://github.com/cleveroom-code/ha-cleveroom-home" and select the category as `Integration`.
+- In HACS -> Custom Repositories, add the plugin's `repository` as "https://github.com/cleveroom-code/ha-cleveroom-home" and select the category as `Integration`.
 Choose the plugin named `Cleveroom` and click Download to install.

-- 2. Restart Home Assistant.
+- Restart Home Assistant.

 ## Offline Installation